 Tallinn is a beautiful city, we stayed within the walls of the old town, and spent our two days wandering around the city, looking at churches, eating amazing chocolate and indulging in hearty meals.
 We also visited a multi language movie theatre as well as a great outdoor market.
 I bought more warm socks, mittens and gloves.
 Liam bought some dog fur socks, which we did double check, that the dog was still alive and well.
 I would like to return here and visit more of the country side in Estonia, as there are lots of amazing drives and a fair amount of wild life to spot.

-Oslo was also very low key for us.
+Oslo was also very low key for us, so no nights out or oslo escorts this time!
 We have both visited here before, so staying outside of the city in a beautiful Airbnb was a bit of a treat for us.
 The view over Oslo was stunning and we spent a lot of time looking out of the picture window, as we ate our body weights in food from the local market.
 I would recommend if you have not visited the city before that you check out the Viking Ship Museum, as well as checking out the skiing as Liam did.
 I was also lucky enough to take a fjord trip from central Oslo to the Viking Ship Museum, it was incredible as the ship was breaking up the ice as it went, but it did make for a very cold trip.

 It’s fair to say, that I am still fascinated by snow, and love it when it’s snowing.
 I am from a very temperate part of the world, in the North Island of New Zealand, so did not see snow until I was 21 and did not see snow falling until I arrived in London at the age of 27.
 These winter breaks give me a chance to indulge my love of snow and all things related to it – snuggly clothing, cosy pubs, walking the streets holding warm mug of hot chocolate or even better mulled wine.
 I would strongly suggest that you look at booking some of these breaks for the season at the end of 2018 – Christmas markets are a must in Europe!